-Adjectives (in bold) that come before a noun.
+Attributive adjectives (in bold) that come before a noun.

-- a fresh fish.
+- a tropical fish

-- a small tree.
+- a leafless tree

-- a long dress.
+- a tight dress

-- a square box.
+- a well-stocked shop

 More than one adjective can appear side-by-side to modify the same noun.

-- an ugly old witch.
+- an ugly old witch

-- a funny little clown.
+- a funny little clown

-- a tall young manager.
+- a tall young soldier

 (2) Adjective that comes after a noun is called a predicative adjective

-- The sky looks dark.
+- The stranger looks scary.

 - The question sounds silly.